1 Year Old Won’t Sleep At Night | Proven Sleep Solutions

 Teething Pain

-Molars coming in cause soreness that wakes babies repeatedly.
-You might notice extra drooling or chewing on toys during the day as clues.
+Emerging teeth can cause soreness that wakes some babies repeatedly.
+You might notice extra drooling or chewing on toys during the day as clues, although not every difficult night is caused by teething.

 Overtiredness

-It sounds counterintuitive but overtired children actually have more trouble falling asleep and staying asleep because their bodies produce stress hormones like cortisol that keep them wired.
+It sounds counterintuitive, but overtired children often have more trouble falling asleep and staying asleep because their bodies can become more revved up and less able to settle calmly.

 Inconsistent Bedtime Routine